ABDULHAM1D0/Video-segmentation/README.md

 # Video-segmentation
-This project tracks object in the video
+This project tracks object in the video.